jgsimard/big-dreamer/README.md

 	pip install --user -r requirements.txt
 	```

-	5. Allow your code to be able to see 'ift6163'
+	5. Allow your code to be able to see 'src'
 	```
 	cd <path_to_hw1>
 	$ pip install -e .